West Coast Trail: Frequently asked questions

 10. Where can I park my car while hiking the West Coast Trail?

-There is unsecure parking available at each of the trailheads.
-Secure parking is offered in the communities of Bamfield and Port Renfrew.
+There is unsecure parking available in close proximity to each of the trailheads.

 11. I understand that the West Coast Trail is part of Pacific Rim National Park Reserve.
 Are there other areas of the park?